Variational principle for random pressure function: A convex approach to random pressure function of RDSs

-Similar to $\mathbb{Z}$-actions \cite{ycz22a}, we need the \emph{separation theorem of convex sets}(or known as a geometric version of Hahn-Banach theorem) to separate two disjoint closed convex sets by a proper linear functional. \begin{lem} \cite[p.417]{ds88} Let $V$ be a local convex linear topological space.
-Suppose that $K_1, K_2$ are disjoint closed convex subsets and $K_1$ is compact.
+The following \emph{separation theorem for convex sets}, presented in \cite[p.417]{ds88}, enables the separation of two disjoint closed convex sets by a suitable linear functional.

+\begin{lem} Let $V$ be a locally convex real linear Hausdorff topological space.
+Suppose that $K_1, K_2$ are disjoint closed convex subsets, and $K_1$ is compact.
 Then there exists a continuous real-valued linear functional $L$ on $V$ such that $L(x)<L(y)$ for any $x\in K_1$ and $y\in K_2$. \end{lem}

-Under the assumption of Theorem 1.1, $\Omega\times X$ is a locally compact space since $\Omega$ is locally compact.
-For the compactly supported continuous function $f$ on $\Omega \times X$, one can obtain a Radon measure on $\Omega \times X$ by applying the Riesz representation theorem.
-Since $\Theta$ is only measurable, a consequent problem is the compositions of $f$ and $\Theta^j$, $j\geq 1$, are no longer compactly supported continuous functions.
-This is an initial obstruction for us to produce a probability measure on $\Omega \times X$.

-To overcome this difficulty, we introduce a new tool called \emph{Stone vector lattice} to deal with the more complicated random continuous functions on $\Omega \times X$ rather than the continuous functions on $X$, and replace the role of Riesz representation theorem by \emph{pre-integral}.